sixcious/webextensions-commands-ui/README.md

 3. `photon` based on [Photon Design](https://design.firefox.com/photon/components/input-fields.html) and Firefox

 ## Installation
-1. [Define the commands in your manifest.json](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands) (But don't define any `suggested_key`s)
+1. [Define the commands in your manifest.json](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands) (but don't define a `suggested_key`)
 2. Copy 3 files: `webextensions-commands-ui.css`, `webextensions-commands-ui.js`, and one of the `webextensions-commands-ui-reset-{style}.png`s from this repo's `src` directory.
 3. In your `options.html`, include links to the CSS in the head and the JS in the body, and add the following HTML in the body:
 `<div id="webextensions-commands-ui" class="paper"></div>` (Change the class to either `paper`, `material`, or `photon` for the style you want)